Christian Molotov cocktail from Lucy and Ricky

 many faults and hypocrisies of my own [I, being created in God's image, likeness,

-I am writing sincerely.
+morality and heart, do not] and I am writing sincerely.
 The main topic of this little

 missive is the exercise of power in a secular society by Christians; the concrete